DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 ### Enable the UI
 Once you have added the UI, you will need to register its services and enable it in the pipeline.
-In *IdentityServer\HostingExtensions.cs* you will find commented out code in the *ConfigureServices* and *ConfigurePipeline* methods that enable the UI.
+In *IdentityServer/HostingExtensions.cs* you will find commented out code in the *ConfigureServices* and *ConfigurePipeline* methods that enable the UI.
 Note that there are three places to comment in - two in *ConfigurePipeline* and one in *ConfigureServices*.